ProtoconNet/mitum-spec-tests/README.md

 * m-test: What it does is totally same with m-lookup-test.
 However, you need to run each step of the process seperately.

 * lookup: This folder contains a jmeter script to test lookup-tps.
+See details in [lookup/README.md](lookup/README.md).

 * node-config: This folder contains node-config files that can be used to run nodes for testing.